AlexVaizer/mono/README.md

 # Logging
 If Sinatra runs as a service, logs are saved into `/var/log/syslog`

-To see only sinatra logs, use `tail -f /var/log/syslog | grep sinatra`
+To see only monobank logs, use `tail -f /var/log/syslog | grep monobank`

 If you are running in debug mode, logs are outputted to the console.